iiitl/FOSS-Weekend-2025/Rulebook.md

 - Multiple contributors can submit PRs for the same issue.
 - PRs will be closed after review, and points will be given accordingly.
 - **No assignment is required** in these repositories.
+- Tagged as Muliple-PR in readme.md

 ### 2. Single PR Per Issue
 - Only one PR is allowed per issue.
 - The PR will be merged after review, and points will be assigned.
 - The bot will be active here, and **assignment is required** to work on an issue.
+- Tagged as Unique-PR in readme.md

 ## Issue Assignment System
 - To assign yourself an issue, comment `/assign`.
 - To unassign yourself, comment `/unassign`.
+- A contributor can assign themselves a maximum of **three issues at a time**.
+- You can only assign additional issues if your previous assigned issues are closed.
+- If two people have already raised PRs before the assignment time, the third person should wait until the maintainer reviews the previous PRs before assigning the issue to themselves.
 - Time limits for issue completion based on difficulty:
   - **Easy Issue**: 1.5 hours
   - **Medium Issue**: 3 hours
   - **Hard Issue**: 5 hours
   - **No label**: Considered **Medium Issue** (3 hours)
-- If you need more time due to substantial work done, the maintainer can extend the deadline by commenting `/extend-'time in hrs here'` (e.g., `/extend-2`).
+- If you need more time due to substantial work done, you can request the maintainer to increase the time.
-- **Note**: Extensions are given only when necessary.
+- **Note**: Extensions are given only when necessary and only when you have shown what you have done , so assign issue only if you can work on it.

 ## Leaderboard System
 - The leaderboard tracks contributions via labels.
-- Once a PR is accepted, the maintainer **must** add a label in the format: `accepted-'points here'` (e.g., `accepted-30`).
-- The label **must be in lowercase** so that the leaderboard bot can recognize it.
+- The leaderboard is updated every 30 mins, so don't dm maintainers that i haven't got points.

-## Contributor Responsibilities
+## Contributor Responsibilities(Quality Bonus points)
 - **Follow Contribution Guidelines**: Ensure that your code follows best practices and project rules.
 - **Write Clear Commit Messages**: Keep commit messages meaningful and concise.
 - **Use Proper Branching**: Work on a separate branch before making a PR.